Home » Blog » Motion Sensor Light Installation – Indoor & Outdoor

 Motion Sensor Light for Outdoor

 At RG Electric, we recommend that you stick to permanent hardwired solutions for an outdoor motion sensor.
-Yet, it doesn’t mean that you can’t use a battery-operated motion sensor light or solar-powered lighting.
+Yet, it doesn’t mean that you can’t use a battery-operated motion sensor light or renewable energy-powered lighting.

 Battery-Operated Motion Sensor Light